muhamadzolfaghari/analysis-911-responses/README.md

 # Analysis 911 Responses

-This project demonstrates how regression analysis is created as an ArcGIS project and contains an explanation of each step.
+This project demonstrates how regression and Hotspot analysis is created as an ArcGIS project and contains an explanation of each step.

 ## Variables